Value Flows: Theoretical Analysis

 \subsection{Harnessing uncertainty in the return estimation}

-With slight abuse of notations, we prove the following Lemmas as a generalization of Proposition~\ref{prop:variance-taylor-approximation} and Proposition~\ref{prop:flow-derivative-ode} to the standard flow-matching problem.
+With slight abuse of notations, we prove the following Lemmas as a generalization of~\propref{prop:variance-taylor-approximation} and~\propref{prop:flow-derivative-ode} to the standard flow-matching problem.
 We will use the notations introduced in~\aref{appendix:flow-matching}.

 \begin{lemma}{(Formal statement of conclusions from~\citet{frans2025one})} For a vector field $v$ learned by the conditional flow matching loss $\gL_{\text{CFM}}$ (Eq.~\ref{eq:cfm-loss}) for fitting data from the random variable $X$, noises $\epsilon$ sampled from $\gN(0, I_d)$, we have the vector field at flow time $t = 0$ produces an estimate for the expectation $\E \left[ X \right]$: